I Have Terrible Money Habits. How Can I Break Them?

 Advertisement

-An emergency fund is the first line of defense against unexpected expenses or events, like a layoff or medical situation.
-In the same way you automatically invested a portion of your paycheck into your 401k, set up automatic transfers for emergency fund savings.
+An emergency fund is the first line of defence against unexpected expenses or events, like a layoff or medical situation.
+In the same way you automatically invested a portion of your paycheck into your superannuation, set up automatic transfers for emergency fund savings.

 Separate non-essential spending.